mattermost/mattermost-developer-documentation/site/content/contribute/more-info/mobile/developer-setup/_index.md

 2. Clone your fork locally:

-   - Open a terminal
+   a.
+Open a terminal

-   - Change to a directory you want to hold your local copy
+   b.
+Change to a directory you want to hold your local copy

-   - Run `git clone https://github.com/<username>/mattermost-mobile.git` if you want to use HTTPS, or `git clone git@github.com:<username>/mattermost-mobile.git` if you want to use SSH
+   c.
+Run `git clone https://github.com/<username>/mattermost-mobile.git` if you want to use HTTPS, or `git clone git@github.com:<username>/mattermost-mobile.git` if you want to use SSH

      {{<note>}}
 `<username>` refers to the username or organization in GitHub that forked the repository